BASEF 2020 Update

 Why Enter a Project?

-- Win one of 20 or more $250 prizes. – from a generous donation that looks to encourage kids to participate in science fairs!
-To be awarded to a wide range of outstanding projects.
+Win one of 20 or more $500 prizes. – from a generous donation to encourage participation in science fairs!
+Awarded to a wide range of outstanding projects.

 Here Are Some Winners From Past Fairs